kevinsartiano/airline-price-discrimination-project/README.md

-# Airline Price Discrimination Thesis
+# Airline Price Discrimination Project

-Collection of scripts to gather data for my bachelor's thesis on price discrimination in the airline market.
+Collection of scripts to gather data for a project in price discrimination in the airline market.

 Before you can run the script, you must install the requirements as follows: